 Lodz, the third largest urban center in Poland with a population of almost one million is unique in its own way.
 While the history of Lodz goes back to 15th century, when it obtained city rights; the 19th century became its turning point when Lodz became a center of the textile industry and witnessed its biggest boom.

-Since 1991, the city has seen the rise of business and industry, alongside a steady decline in textiles output.
-Today Lodz is considered an ideal location for investments, thanks to its well-educated and highly skilled workforce – comprising graduates from a number of both state-owned and private universities.
-The BPO sector, with over 5,000 employees working in the Lodz-based BPO / SSC centers, is an indicator of how economically vibrant Brand Lodz is.
+Today, Lodz is considered an ideal location for investments, owing to its well-educated and highly skilled workforce.
+The BPO sector, with over 10,000 employees working in the Lodz-based BPO / SSC centers, is an indicator of how economically vibrant the city is.

 Tourist Must-Sees in Lodz